-If your Android device is not rooted and you are planning to get rid of the bloatware it is little difficult.
+If your Android device is not rooted and you are planning to get rid of the bloatware it is a little difficult.
 As root Android devices allow hiding such apps, not all but the Samsung Galaxy series devices are those that support these options.

 Done with hiding, now we should stop them from working so that they do not consume battery and RAM.
 Go to Settings, then go to Application Manager and then select it.
 You will see apps in three categories: 1.
 The third party or Downloaded apps, 2.
 Running apps, 3.
 All apps.
 Just swipe your finger from right to left to see the list of all apps that are present on your device.
 Now, just scroll down within the list to find the apps you want to stop from being active.

-You will see a new screen, select “Force Stop” and “Disable” buttons.
-Now, the hidden and active apps have been disabled.
+You will see a new screen, select the “Force Stop” and “Disable” buttons.
+Now, hidden and active apps have been disabled.

 Delete System Apps/ Bloatware on Rooted Devices:

 Rooting devices allow you to access the system files, which is very beneficial if you want your device to work on your set of rules and regulations.
-Having root access you can easily manage things which are not possible unless you have root access.
+Having root access you can easily manage things that are not possible unless you have root access.
 You have the authorization to modify the system files on your device and you can also manage your other requirements using other apps and utilities.
 Some of the commonly used methods are discussed below:

 Get Rid of Unwanted using File Explorer or Terminal Emulator:

 The Google Play Store provides lots of file manager apps and terminal emulators that make things easier for you.
-Though this method is considered safe and easy, but you need to keep in mind certain things before proceeding with this kind of performings.
+Though this method is considered safe and easy, you need to keep in mind certain things before proceeding with this kind of performings.

 The warranty on your Android device voids once you have rooted it.
 But, if you want to reclaim the void warranty just install the stock firmware.
 There are many ways to unroot your Android device and are available over the internet but you never know which one is the reliable one.
-Users who own a Samsung Galaxy device, rooting your device will increase the binary flash count but if you reset it to “0” using the Triangle Away app by Chainfire.
+For users who own a Samsung Galaxy device, rooting your device will increase the binary flash count but if you reset it to “0” using the Triangle Away app by Chainfire.

 Before removing any of the apps just ensure that it is not essential for the operating system and is also not associated with any other important function.